-- 4.1.9 Flight planning in the NAT between FL290 and FL410 inclusive is restricted by the Data Link Mandate.
-Chapter 1 indicates equipment required within this level band. - 4.1.10 Flights which are planned to remain entirely clear of the OTS or which join or leave an OTS track (i.e. follow an OTS track for only part of its published length), are all referred to as Random Flights.
-Flight crews intending to fly on a random route or outside the OTS time periods may plan any flight level(s) in accordance with the NAT FLAS. - Note 1: This FLAS is published in the UK and Canadian AIPs and described in Attachment 5. - Note 2: Arrangements for routes T9 and T290 are published in the UK AIP at ENR 3.5. - 4.1.11 Flights which are planned to follow an OTS track for its entire length (during the OTS periods) may plan any of the levels published for that track, keeping in mind PBCS and DLM requirements.
+4.1.8 Flight planning in the NAT between FL 290 and FL 410 inclusive is restricted by the Data Link Mandate.
+Chapter 1 indicates equipment required within this flight level band.

+- 4.1.9 Flights which are planned to remain entirely clear of the OTS or which join or leave an OTS track (i.e. follow an OTS track for only part of its published length), are all referred to as Random Flights.
+Flight crews intending to fly on a random route or outside the OTS time periods may plan any flight level(s) in accordance with the NAT FLAS. - Note 1: This FLAS is published in the UK and Canadian AIPs and described in Attachment 5. - Note 2: Arrangements for routes T9 and T290 are published in the UK AIP at ENR 3.3 and 3.5. - 4.1.10 Flights which are planned to follow an OTS track for its entire length (during the OTS periods) may plan any of the levels published for that track, keeping in mind PBCS and DLM requirements.

 Note: PBCS tracks will be identified in Note 3 of the OTS message.
-Operators planning to operate in the altitude band FL350-390 on the PBCS OTS are subject to equipage and authorization requirements as outlined in NAT OPS Bulletin, "Implementation of Performance Based Separation Minima".
+Operators planning to operate in the altitude band FL 350 - FL 390 on the PBCS OTS are subject to equipage and authorization requirements as outlined in NAT OPS Bulletin, "Implementation of Performance Based Separation Minima".

-- 4.1.12 Operators may include climbs in the flight plan, although each change of level during flight must be requested from ATC by the flight crew.
+- 4.1.11 Operators may include climbs in the flight plan, although each change of level during flight must be requested from ATC by the flight crew.
 Approval of such requests will be entirely dependent upon potential traffic conflicts.
-ATC may not always be able to accommodate requested flight level changes and prudent pre-flight fuel planning should take this into consideration. - 4.1.13 If a flight is expected to be level critical, operators should contact the initial OACC prior to filing of the flight plan to determine the likely availability of specific flight levels.
+ATC may not always be able to accommodate requested flight level changes and prudent preflight fuel planning should take this into consideration. - 4.1.12 If a flight is expected to be level critical, operators should contact the initial OACC prior to filing of the flight plan to determine the likely availability of specific flight levels.